danielsheh02/trikRuntime/trikUserCppProgram/README.md

 qmake .../trikRuntime/trikUserCppProgram/trikUserCppProgram.pro
 ```

-To get the dynamic library file extension .so it is necessary to perform:
+To get the dynamic library file it is necessary to perform:
 ```
 make
 ```